ScriptMang/drumstick/readme.md

 #### MacOS
 - On Macos: The easiest way to install the above programs is via homebrew pkg manager.
-  Open up the terminal and paste the following cmd `brew install go postgresql`.
+  Open up the terminal and type the cmd `brew install go postgresql`.

 #### Windows
 - On Windows: The easiest way to install the programs is to use the  chocolatey pkg manager.